coreykoz/cs326-final-beta/docs/final.md

 #### Create Transaction API
-Overview: The Create Transaction endpoint creates a transaction object and adds an income or expense to a table containing all incomes and expenses.
+__Overview__: The Create Transaction endpoint creates a transaction object and adds an income or expense to a table containing all incomes and expenses.

-Endpoint URI and Parameters:
+__Endpoint URI and Parameters__:
 https://cryptic-eyrie-49046.herokuapp.com/createTransaction

 | Parameter            | Description                                                                       |